romenrg/romenrg.github.com/source/_posts/2022-12-31-its-not-remote-work-async-work-is-the-real-paradigm-shift.markdown

   * Minimizing sync times, and planning meetings ahead.
 Letting people have time to organize.
 Also, being mindful of the best overlapping hours of the attendees (as they are likely to be distributed across multiple timezones).
   * Recording meetings by default, as they are a great source of documentation later on.
   * Moving to written and async communication by default:
-    * Written communication forces us to think more about the ideas that we want to convey; and also to be more careful expressing them, since our words are going to remain there, readable for a log time, and often visible to many.
+    * Written communication forces us to think more about the ideas that we want to convey; and also to be more careful expressing them, since our words are going to remain there, readable for a long time, and often visible to many.
     * By using channels and threads properly, in our chatting tool, we can avoid unnecessary noise, while also creating a great searchable knowledge-base for all coworkers, automatically.
   * Using digital-native tools to cover all aspects of work.
     * E.g. in Software Development: